 Correspondent banks make it easier for money to move across borders and around the world.
 If you simply need to move money between banks in the same country, there are alternative banking options you can turn to.

 For example, you can open a checking and savings account with SoFi and connect them to accounts at traditional banks.
-SoFi’s high yield bank accounts may help you grow your money faster, too, thanks to our hyper competitive 2.00% APY when you sign up with direct deposit and our no-fee policy.
+SoFi’s high-yield bank accounts may help you grow your money faster, too, thanks to our competitive APY when you sign up with direct deposit and our no-fee policy.
 What’s more, eligible accounts can access their paychecks up to two days early.

 Why is a correspondent bank needed?